 A third type of ADR is arbitration.
 Arbitration proceeds somewhat like trial, just not in a court of law.
 Arbitration is a private process governed by rules set forth generally by not-for-profit organizations like the American Arbitration Association that operate in the ADR field.
 The process is facilitated by an arbitrator who, like a mediator, is a neutral third party.
 But unlike a mediator, the decision of an arbitrator is generally binding on the parties and subject to appeal.
 More and more, contracts include clauses that impose arbitration on the contracting parties when a dispute arises.

-Why Select a Baty Otto Coronado Attorney to Mediate Your Dispute
+Why Select a Baty Otto Scheer Attorney to Mediate Your Dispute

 Kansas City partner Lee Baty and Springfield partner Steve Snead have served as neutral mediators in hundreds of disputes, collectively, arising from claims in the following areas of the law: